 GoodEx Services, Inc. (GES) was organized in October 2009 to be a plant-based shredding service for businesses and governments located in and around the Silicon Valley.
-GES was inactive for the years ending December 31, 2021 and 2020.
+GES was inactive for the years ending December 31, 2022 and 2021.

 Retail Programs: Perhaps the most familiar face of Goodwill, this division processes and sells donated used goods through 18 retail stores, provides employment opportunities, and contributes the most to the financial needs to operate the training programs offered by the Institute for Career Development.
-Retail Programs employ approximately 440 individuals at 18 retail stores and 22 donation collection sites.
+Retail Programs employ approximately 440 individuals at 18 retail stores and 4 donation collection sites.
 In addition, Goodwill provides weekend special donation events in collaboration with local organizations.
-In 2020, due to COVID-19, GWSV temporarily closed the 19 attended donation sites and reduced headcount to 350 employees in retail stores.
-Of the 19 attended donations sites closed due to COVID-19 only 2 sites were reopened in 2021 due to viability/availability.